 Fundamental Rights: Since none of the indicators linked to Access to Justice have significant amounts of missing data, they were combined using BFA.
-Regarding the second subattribute of Fundamental Rights-civil liberties-the first four subcomponent Indices were constructed using BFA, while the personal integrity and security subcomponent index was constructed using IRT.
+Regarding the second subattribute of Fundamental Rights-civil liberties-all five subcomponent Indices were constructed using IRT.
 In the next step, BFA was used to reduce the highly correlated subcomponents into a single index score for the civil liberties subattribute.
 IRT was used to construct the three subcomponents of the social rights and equality subattribute, which were then combined in the subattribute using BFA.
 Finally, the three Fundamental Rights subattributes were aggregated into the fundamental rights index using BFA.